apigee/Sweetlime/Readme.md

 ##Licence

-All of SweetLime is licensed under the MIT licence.
+All of SweetLime is licensed under the Apache License, Version 2

 Copyright (c) 2014 Girish Rangaswamy @ Apigee Corp